oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   my_database_node_template:
     type: Database
 ```
-#### relationship_templates
+### 6.9.4 Relationship Templates

-The relationship_templates section lists the Relationship Templates that
+The `relationship_templates` section of a service template lists the
-describe the relations between components that are used to compose cloud
+relationship templates that describe the relations between components
-applications.

-Note that in TOSCA, the explicit definition of relationship templates as
+that are used to compose cloud applications.
+Note that the explicit
-it was required in TOSCA v1.0 is optional, since relationships between
+definition of relationship templatesis optional, since relationships
-nodes get implicitly defined by referencing other node templates in the
+between nodes get implicitly defined by referencing other node
-requirements sections of node templates.
+templates in the `requirements` sections of node templates.

-##### Grammar

 The grammar of the relationship_templates section is as follows:
 ```